 But if you can’t have a Cornish pasty when you come to Cornwall, when can you have one?

 There are plenty of bakeries and places to pick up a freshly cooked Cornish Pasty!
 Best lunch on the go in Newquay.

 6. Walk across the Gannel Estuary at low tide

-You can either park on the Pentire and walk down to the estuary from there or you can park in Crantock and walk across to the Pentire at back.
+You can either park on the Pentire Headland and walk down to the estuary from there or you can park in Crantock and walk across to the Pentire and back.

 One catch.
 You need to check the tides before going.
 Yup, when you’re planning the best things to do in Newquay you have to work WITH the ocean.

 At low tide, there is a walkway that presents itself and allows you to cross the estuary.
 You can then continue to walk across the beautiful Crantock beach and beyond.
 You’ll need to make sure you leave enough time to get back across before high tide.
 That or bring your swimmers haha!